Law - Political Science - Administration

 • CM Practice of constitutional litigation

-• UE Constitutional law of local authorities
+• EU Constitutional law of local authorities

 7 credits

-• CM Constitutional law of local authorities
+• CM Constitutional Law of Local Authorities

 5 credits